 During the 1880's, lumber baron J.R.
-Booth property to the government of Canada for a Dominion Farm.
+Booth sold property to the government of Canada for a Dominion Farm.

 The Booth Barn.The photo is from Waymark. |